-For the final debt-to-earnings ratios calculated by the Department for FY 2012, FY 2013, and FY 2014, a school may use BLS earnings data to recalculate those ratios for a failing program only if the school identifies and provides documentation of the occupation by Standard Occupational Classification (SOC) code, or combination of SOC codes, in which more than 50% of the students in the 2YP or 4YP were placed or found employment, and that number of students is more than 30.
+For the final debt-to-earnings ratios calculated by the Department for FY12, FY13, and FY14, a school may use BLS earnings data to recalculate those ratios for a failing program only if the school identifies and provides documentation of the occupation by Standard Occupational Classification (SOC) code, or combination of SOC codes, in which more than 50 percent of the students in the 2YP or 4YP were placed or found employment, and that number of students is more than 30.
 The school may use placement records it maintains to satisfy accrediting agency or state requirements if those records indicate the occupation in which the student was placed.
 Otherwise, the school must submit employment records or other documentation showing the SOC code(s) in which the students typically found employment.